A Comprehensive Guide to Procure-to-Pay From Procurement Experts

 Using procurement management software, the finance team and accounts payable departments can minimize much of the manual labor associated with the purchasing and payment processes.
 AP automation can save thousands in employee wages while reducing errors and increasing processing capacity.

-With a procure-to-pay software tool, suppliers are organized within a centralized SaaS management database.
+With a P2P system, suppliers are organized within a centralized SaaS management database.
 AP automation takes care of the invoice processing, coding, and contract management portions of the procurement process in a touchless system.
-These software tools make it possible to process thousands of invoices across hundreds of suppliers automatically and with minimal human interaction and fewer inefficiencies and errors.
+These software solutions make it possible to process thousands of invoices across hundreds of suppliers automatically and with minimal human interaction and fewer inefficiencies and errors.

 Why a procurement process matters for SaaS buying